Justin-A/torch_basic/README.md

 # torch_basic
 - Basic Concept about MLP, CNN, RNN
-- Easy Process to learn PyTorch
+- Easy Process to learn PyTorch Framework
 - Data : contact to me by e-mail (justin_a@yonsei.ac.kr)